 Wired Ethernet Connections

 Wired network access is the preferred connection for transferring large data sets or using high bandwidth streaming applications.
 Access to the wired network requires registration of the device, and IP address assignments are within the University address space.
 Instructions for connecting to the wired network can be found on our Connect to the Wired Network knowledge base article.

 Virtual Private Network

-The U-M Virtual Private Network (VPN) is available to all College of Engineering students, faculty, and staff.
+The U-M Virtual Private Network (VPN) is available to all Michigan Engineering students, faculty, and staff.
 It provides a secure computing experience when accessing a U-M network from a remote location.
 Information on using the VPN can be found on the ITS U-M Virtual Private Network page.

-Cellular data network enhancements are available in a number of College of Engineering buildings for a limited number of carriers.
+Cellular data network enhancements are available in a number of Michigan Engineering buildings for a limited number of carriers.
 No special authentication is required to use these networks, and IP address assignments are within the individual cellular carrier’s address space.
 Information on using cellular networks within buildings can be found on the ITS Cellular on Campus page.